 In 2013 Vera co-founded the Delta Piano Trio, with violinist Gerard Spronk and cellist Irene Enzlin.
 Originally intended as a one-time project, their venture rapidly evolved and became an intensive and successful collaboration.
 The trio studied in Salzburg, Paris and Basel with Wolfgang Redik (Vienna Piano Trio), Rainer Schmidt (Hagen Quartet), Trio Wanderer and Anton Kernjak and won numerous awards and prizes, including 1st prizes at the Stasys Vainiunas International Chamber Music Competition in Lithuania (2014), the Salieri-Zinetti International Chamber Music Competition in Italy (2014), the Orlando International Chamber Music Competition in The Netherlands (2015) and the Orpheus Chamber Music Competition in Switzerland (2017).
 With about 50 concerts each season they have performed extensively in Europe, Russia, China, Korea, Indonesia and the United States in venues such as the Concertgebouw (Amsterdam), the National Center of Performing Arts (Beijing), the Gang Dong Art Center (Seoul) and St. Johns Smith Square (London).
 They appeared in festivals such as the New York Chamber Music Festival, the Swiss Chamber Music Festival, Musikdorf Ernen, and the Salzburger Kammermusik Festival.

-Highlights of the past season include a performance of Beethoven’s Triple Concerto with the Basel Chamber Orchestra, a residency at the West Cork Chamber Music Festival and a collaboration with violist Nobuko Imai.
-In 2020, Vera will release her first solo CD dedicated to Beethoven and will embark on an extensive tour with presenter Floris Kortie through the Netherlands, with 50 performances of “Het jaar 250 na Beethoven” (the year 250 after Beethoven), a theater production about the life and piano sonatas of Ludwig van Beethoven.
+Highlights of the past seasons include a performance of Beethoven’s Triple Concerto with the Basel Chamber Orchestra, residencies at the West Cork Chamber Music Festival and the Davos Festival, a collaboration with violist Nobuko Imai.
+In 2020, Vera released her first solo CD, called “Hope”, with works by Beethoven and Corigliano and toured the Netherlands with tv-presenter Floris Kortie and “Het jaar 250 na Beethoven”, a theatre production about the life and piano sonatas of Ludwig van Beethoven.